What makes heart failure so debilitating.

 Heart failure (HF) is a chronic syndrome whereby the heart is unable to effectively pump blood—and therefore oxygen—throughout the body.
 This impairment causes a domino effect in the body’s renin-angiotensin system that signals the kidneys to retain sodium and water, a condition known as congestion.
 Congestion can cause symptoms ranging in severity from problematic weight gain and swelling to severe fatigue and respiratory difficulties.

-HF affects approximately 6.5 million adults in the United States with approximately 1 to 2 million new cases identified, and 75,000 attributable deaths, annually.*, †
+HF affects approximately 6.7 million adults in the United States with approximately 1 to 2 million hospitalizations, and 85,855 attributable deaths, annually.*

 The number of HF cases in the United States is expected to grow to over 8 million by 2030.*